2fast2fourier/FastLibrary/README.md

 -   framework — A product with the business logic removed, but all of the assumptions left in.

 Realistically, this library might not be of much use to you.

-Feel free to look at the implementation, read the documentation to see what each part does, and take what you want.
+Feel free to look at the implementation and take what you want.

 License